 Out of the box, we were really impressed with the aesthetic of the Timberland GreenStride Motion 6 Low.
 But Timberland has more of a reputation as a fashion outdoor brand than a technical hiking brand, so we were curious how the shoes would hold up on the trails.

-At first, the Motion 6 Low aren’t the most comfortable pair of shoes.
+At first, the Motion 6 Low isn’t the most comfortable pair of shoes.
 It feels like an insert is missing underfoot and the tongue rubs a bit if you’re not wearing higher socks.
 But once we hit the trail, we adjusted quickly and actually found them to be really comfy (although tall socks factored in).

 CHECK PRICE ON REIXero Shoes TerraFlex II Hiking Shoes ($110)